Graduate School Handbook Part 10 – Research governance

 Regulations about research project conduct, intellectual property and restricting access to a thesis

-PGR10.1.1R For postgraduate research projects the project manager is the Director of Studies who is responsible for ensuring that the project is carried out in line with the University’s Code of Good Research Conduct, and meets the University’s requirements for ethical approval where appropriate.
-It is the responsibility of the Director of Studies, and where appropriate other named supervisors, to ensure that the postgraduate researcher is given effective induction, training, support and monitoring to assure good research practice (see also Code of Good Research Conduct, annex 1, research role definitions).
+PGR10.1.2R For postgraduate research projects, the project manager is the Director of Studies who is responsible for ensuring that the project is carried out in line with the University’s Code of Good Research Conduct, and meets the University’s requirements for research governance, data management, and timely ethical approval, where appropriate.
+It is the responsibility of the Director of Studies and, where appropriate, other named supervisors, to ensure that the postgraduate researcher is given effective induction, training, support and monitoring to assure good research practice (see also Code of Good Research Conduct, annex 1, research role definitions).

 PGR10.2 Intellectual Property